kalistalks/DTI/README.md

-# Design Thinking and Innovation
+# Design Thinking and Innovation (DTI)

 ## Course description
-Introduces concepts of design at a variety of scales and design disciplines.
-Participants will be exposed to core technologies and design concepts including design principles, processes, modes of thinking and analysis, prototyping skills and social aspects of design.
-The subject introduces essential skills and mind-set of innovation, entrepreneurship, and methodologies in design including teamwork and workflow organisation, team building and leadership, written and oral communication, graphic and analytical representation, and fabrication techniques.
-Student teams formulate and complete design projects, setting and achieving milestones under a team of instructors composed of engineers and architects.
+Introduces design concepts at various scales and disciplines.
+Covers core technologies, principles, processes, prototyping, and social aspects of design.
+Develops skills in innovation, entrepreneurship, teamwork, communication, and fabrication.
+Students work on design projects with instructors who are engineers and architects.

-The theme for our year was interacting with light.
-With that in mind, we set off on a project that spanned the whole term.
+The theme for our year was **interacting with light**.
+With that in mind, we embarked on a project that spanned the whole term.

+### Part One
+Part one (week 1-2) was dubbed the discover phase where we identify & understood opportunities & needs and collaboratively through co-creation with stakeholders with empathy.
+With a problem statement in mind, we examined our chosen site, conducted user interviews and analyzed through a MACRO AEIOU (Activities, Environment, Interaction, Objects, Users) point of view.

+### Part Two
+During part two (week 3-4), we defined our problem statement further.
+The define phase was when we interpreted & reframed needs and map them into activities, functions and representations with mindfulness.
+This part was done as a group

+### Part Three
+Week 5-7 was spent on part three — the develop phase.
+We had to ideate & model concepts based on identified opportunities.
+With the problem statement of **"How might we introduce a more interactive way of feeding/watching the fishes in the pond?"**, my chosen idea was an laser target game where when a user hits the target with a laser gun, the target released fish food.

-## Project Serenity
+## Part Four: Project Serenity
 ![Hero Image](<Hero Image.png>)
 The design draws inspiration from Chinese architecture and there is a purposeful allusion to lanterns.
 Its strength lies in its aesthetics, the amalgamation of light and water present a breathtaking image at night.
 The design sets itself apart by allowing the user to see silhouettes of fish as they move through the space.